filecoin-project/specs/content/systems/filecoin_blockchain/storage_power_consensus/_index.md

 There are two ways to earn Filecoin tokens in the Filecoin network:

 - By participating in the [Storage Market](storage_market) as a storage provider and being paid by clients for file storage deals.
-- By mining new blocks on the network, helping modify system state and secure the Filecoin consensus mechanism.
+- By mining new blocks, extend the blockchain, helping modify system state and securing the Filecoin consensus mechanism.

 We must distinguish between both types of "miners" (storage and block miners).
 [Leader Election](expected_consensus#secret-leader-election) in Filecoin is predicated on a miner's storage power.
 Thus, while all block miners will be storage miners, the reverse is not necessarily true.

-However, given Filecoin's "useful Proof-of-Work" is achieved through file storage (PoRep and PoSt), there is little overhead cost for storage miners to participate in leader election.
+However, given Filecoin's "useful Proof-of-Work" is achieved through file storage ([PoRep](porep) and [PoSt](post)), there is little overhead cost for storage miners to participate in leader election.
 Such a [Storage Miner Actor](storage_miner_actor) need only register with the [Storage Power Actor](storage_power_actor) in order to participate in Expected Consensus and mine blocks.

 ## On Power

-Claimed power is assigned to every sector as a static function of its `SectorStorageWeightDesc` which includes `SectorSize`, `Duration`, and `DealWeight`.
+Claimed power is assigned to every sector as a static function of its _Sector Quality_ which includes `SectorSize`, `Duration`, and `DealWeight`.
 DealWeight is a measure that maps size and duration of active deals in a sector during its lifetime to its impact on power and reward distribution.
 A CommittedCapacity Sector (see Sector Types in [Storage Mining Subsystem](storage_mining)) will have a DealWeight of zero but all sectors have an explicit Duration which is defined from the ChainEpoch that the sector comes online in a ProveCommit message to the Expiration ChainEpoch of the sector.

-In principle, power is the number of votes a miner has in leader election and it is a point in time concept of storage.
-However, the exact function that maps `SectorStorageWeightDesc` to claimed `StoragePower` and `BlockReward` will be announced soon.
+In principle, power is the number of votes a miner has in leader election and has been defined to increase linearly with the storage that a miner has committed to the network.

+The weight or quality of a sector depends on the deal made over the data inside the sector.
+There are generally three types of deals: the Committed Capacity (CC), where there is effectively no deal and the miner is storing arbitrary data inside the sector, the Regular Deals, where a miner and a client agree on a price in the market and the Verified Client deals, which give more power to the sector.
+We refer the reader to the [Sector](sector) and [Sector Quality](sector#sector_quality) section for details on Sector Types and Sector Quality, the [Verified Clients](verified_clients) section for more details on what a verified client is, and the [CryptoEconomics](cryptoecon) section for specific parameter values on the Deal Weights and Quality Multipliers.

 More precisely,

-- Claimed power = power from ProveCommit sectors minus sectors in TemporaryFault effective duration.
+- Claimed power: power from `ProveCommit` sectors minus sectors in `TemporaryFault` effective duration.
-- Nominal power = claimed power, unless the miner is in DetectedFault or Challenged state.
+- Nominal power: claimed power, unless the miner is in `DetectedFault` or `Challenged` state.
 Nominal power is used to determine total network storage power for purposes of consensus minimum.
-- Consensus power = nominal power, unless the miner fails to meet consensus minimum, or is undercollateralized.
+- Consensus power: nominal power, unless the miner fails to meet consensus minimum, or is undercollateralized.

 ## Beacon Entries